Exploring jet transport coefficients by elastic scattering in the strongly interacting quark-gluon plasma: Summary

 We have studied the energy loss of fast jet partons by elastic scattering with off-shell quarks and gluons during the propagation through the strongly interacting quark-gluon plasma.
 The non-perturbative properties of the sQGP are described within the effective dynamical quasi-particle model (DQPM) which interprets the lQCD results on the QGP thermodynamics (energy density, pressure, susceptibility etc.) in terms of thermodynamics of off-shell quasiparticles with ($T,\mu_B$)-dependent masses and widths and broad spectral functions.
 In this respect, the DQPM differ from pQCD models dealing with on-shell massless pQCD partons and allows studying the non-perturbative features of QCD.
 The (quasi-)elastic interactions of off-shell partons in the DQPM are evaluated on the basis of the leading order Feynman diagrams with effective propagators and vertices.

 Based on the DQPM, we estimated the jet transport coefficients: the transverse momentum transfer squared per unit length $\qhat$ as well as the energy loss per unit length $\Delta E =dE/dx$ in sQGP at finite $T$ and $\mu_B$.
-We stress that presently we discarded the radiative processes, i.e. gluon Bremsstrahlung, which is expected to be suppressed at low/intermediate jet momenta (considered here) due to the large masses of gluons.
+We stress that presently we discarded the radiative processes, i.e. gluon Bremsstrahlung.

 We investigated the dependence of the transport coefficients on the temperature $T$, the baryon chemical potential $\mu_B$ as well as on the jet properties such as the momentum of jet parton, mass, flavor, and the choice of the strong coupling constant.
 We compared our results with the pQCD results obtained by the BAMPS model as well as with other theoretical approaches such as lattice QCD and the LBT model with the LO-HTL Debye masses and also with estimates of $\hat q$ by the JET and JETSCAPE Collaborations based on a comparison of hydrodynamical calculations with experimental heavy-ion data.